 |PHONE: (479) 524-7310||EMAIL: firstname.lastname@example.org|

-Scott Marksberry enters his first season as head coach of the men's soccer program after heading the women's squad for the past two seasons.
+Scott Marksberry enters his third season as head coach of the men's soccer program after heading the women's squad from 2011-12.

 Prior to his arrival at John Brown, Marksberry spent the 2008-10 seasons as the head varsity girls' soccer coach at Wheaton Academy in Wheaton, Ill.
 There, Marksberry accumulated three extremely successful seasons which included a 2009 2A Illinois High School Association (IHSA) state championship.
 For his efforts in 2009, he was named the National Christian School Athletic Association (NCSAA) Coach of the Year.